-- The watch-and-wait approach for asymptomatic patients - Immunotherapy: rituximab, obinutuzumab (Gazyva®), yttrium90+ibritumomab tiuxetan (Zevalin®) - Alkylating agents: cyclophosphamide (Cytoxan®), chlorambucil (Leukeran®), bendamustine hydrochloride (Bendeka®) - Combination chemotherapy
+- The watch-and-wait approach for asymptomatic patients - Immunotherapy: rituximab, obinutuzumab (Gazyva®), yttrium90+ibritumomab tiuxetan (Zevalin®) - Chimeric antigen receptor (CAR) T-cell therapy: axicabtagene ciloleucel (Yescarta[®]), lisocabtagene maraleucel (Breyanzi[®]), tisagenlecleucel (Kymriah[®]) - Alkylating agents: cyclophosphamide (Cytoxan[®]), chlorambucil (Leukeran[®]), bendamustine hydrochloride (Bendeka[®]) - Combination chemotherapy

 The Watch-and-Wait Approach.
-Many doctors consider observation (the watch-and-wait approach), involving careful monitoring and follow-up care, to be an active form of therapy.
-Patients need to discuss with their doctors the potential benefits of the watch-and-wait approach, versus initiating chemotherapy and/or other therapies right after diagnosis.
+Many doctors consider observation, called the "watch-and-wait" approach, involving careful monitoring and follow-up care, to be an active form of therapy.
+Patients need to discuss with their doctors the potential benefits of the watch-and-wait approach, versus initiating chemotherapy and/ or other therapies right after diagnosis.
 Studies comparing the watch-and-wait approach to early treatment have shown no survival advantage in the group of patients who were treated at diagnosis compared to those who were observed.

 Some patients with indolent lymphomas need an aggressive initial therapy after diagnosis.
 However, patients with no symptoms and limited extent of disease can often be observed over long periods of time.
 Sometimes their condition remains stable for years, and these patients can avoid the side effects of unnecessary therapy during this time.
-Treatment should start when a patient shows signs and/or symptoms of lymphoma progression, such as new or enlarging lymph nodes, bone or other organ involvement, or a decrease in blood cell formation that causes low blood cell counts.
+Treatment should start when a patient shows signs and/ or symptoms of lymphoma progression, such as new or enlarging lymph nodes, bone or other organ involvement, or a decrease in blood cell formation that causes low blood cell counts.
 The specific decision to treat indolent lymphoma is made collaboratively by the oncologist and patient.
 Each case is evaluated individually, and treatment approaches vary among patients.